RyannSQ14/MSTree-Bench/reports/mst_analysis_report.md

 Our implementation of Kruskal's algorithm uses a disjoint-set data structure with path compression and union by rank optimizations.
 The main steps are:

-1. Sort all edges by weight
+1. Sort all edges by weight using Python's built-in sorting
 2. Initialize disjoint sets for each vertex
 3. Process edges in increasing weight order, adding an edge if it connects different components
 4. Stop when n-1 edges have been added